-The late Ernest L. Hogan began his career in Beckley, with the Peoples Life Insurance Company.
+Beginning his career in Beckley, the late Ernest L. Hogan worked at Peoples Life Insurance Company.
 After 43 years of climbing the corporate ladder, Hogan retired as president, chairman and CEO of Peoples.